CodeEffect/RemoteEdit/README.md

 # Remote Edit #

 A plugin for Sublime Text 3 for editing files over SFTP.
+Works from Windows, Mac and Linux.

 ## Details ##

 This plugin allows you to configure a list of *nix servers and connect to them over SSH / SFTP to edit and manage files.
-To make browsing and searching as fast as possible the plugin creates a local cache of the files you're working on, this allows fuzzy file name searching of your server in the same way that CTRL+P works against your local files.
-The plugin also allows you to search for text in remote files and presents the results in the same way that CTRL+SHIFT+F does.
+To make browsing and searching as fast as possible the plugin creates a local cache of the files, allowing fuzzy file name searching of your server in the manner of CTRL+P against local files.
+The plugin also allows you to search for text within remote files, presenting the results in the same way that CTRL+SHIFT+F does.

 ## IMPORTANT - Please read ##
-The plugin is very new code that hasn't received a great deal of testing.
-Due to its relative infancy the plugin is still under very active development.
-The code base changes quickly and by large amounts.
+Due to the relative infancy of the plugin the code is still under active development.

 Because of this (and because you should anyway!) please ensure that you have good backups of any files that you will be working with. **Do not** use this plugin against production environments or anywhere where your uptime matters.